 Finding a counselor that is comfortable and experienced with working on gay-related issues might make you take pause when seeking help.
 However – it shouldn’t!
-You CAN find a counselor who has experience working with people in the LGTB community, both as individuals and in couples counseling.
-If you’re starting from scratch, here are some ways to find a gay friendly counselor.
+You CAN find a therapist in San Diego who has experience working with people in the LGBT+ community, both as individuals and in couples, family, and marriage counseling.
+If you’re starting from scratch, here are some ways to find a gay friendly therapist.

 Use Community Resources